HFAnalyticsLab/Unpaid_Carers/README.md

 * <20 hours of care per week: Carers pre pandemic providing <20 hours of care per week
 * 20+ hours of care per week: Carers pre pandemic providing 20+ hours of care per week

-Note: Some respondents provided responses during April - May 2020 and were not excluded due to small numbers
+Note: Some respondents provided responses during March - May 2020 and were not excluded due to small numbers

 ## Data source